jona-odoh/automatic-loan-approval-system/README.md

 ## Key Features:

-- **Automated Loan Approval:** Our website employs an advanced EMI formula to automatically calculate loan eligibility and facilitate quick approval based on applicant details.
+- **Automated Loan Approval:** The application employs an advanced EMI formula to automatically calculate loan eligibility and facilitate quick approval based on applicant details.

 - **Smart Applicant Assessment:** The system intelligently evaluates crucial applicant information, such as job status, financial history, and other relevant factors, ensuring a comprehensive analysis for accurate decision-making.